The Law, Serbian Privacy Safety Measures for Citizens

 Alternatively, the territorial jurisdiction of the Protection of Personal Data Law applies to the processing of the personal data of data subjects who reside in the territory of Serbia by data controllers and processors who are not physically located within the country, permitting said data processing:

-- Is related to the offering of goods or services to data subjects within Serbia, regardless if payment is required from said data subjects.
+- Is related to the offering of goods or services to data subjects within Serbia, regardless of if payment is required from said data subjects.

 - Is related to the monitoring of the behavior of Serbian citizens living within the territory of Serbia.

 With respect to the material scope of the law, the determining factor in whether specific types of data fall under the jurisdiction of the law is the possibility of said types of data being used to identify the person from whom such data was collected.
 To this end, data, such as name, telephone number, address, identification number, email, or any other data, through which the relevant natural person (i.e. data subject) could be identified” is considered to be personal data under the Law.
-Contrarily, personal data that does not have the potential to identify as associated data subject does not constitute personal data under the law.
+Contrarily, personal data that does not have the potential to identify as an associated data subject does not constitute personal data under the law.

 What are the data protection principles of the Law on Protection of Personal Data?